TELEMETRY PIPELINE

 Advanced

-Argument ColumncolumnsForArgsA list of column names that you'd like to turn into arguments, separated by spaces.
-The most recently-scanned row in each specified column will become a @named argument that you can use to paginate data.
-For example, if this key has a value of id log_time, the SQL DB Input plugin creates two arguments that you can use in queries: @last_id and @last_log_time.
+Argument ColumncolumnsForArgsA list of column names to turn into arguments, separated by spaces.
+The most recently scanned row in each specified column becomes a @named argument you can use to paginate data.
+For example, if this key has a value of id log_time, the plugin creates two arguments you can use in queries: @last_id and @last_log_time.none

 Fetch IntervalfetchIntervalHow often to query your database.
 This value must specify one or more integer and one or more time unit, like 5m or 1m30s.
-Valid time units are ns, us, ms, s, m, and h.
-If unspecified, the default value is 1s.
+Valid time units: ns, us, ms, s, m, h.1s

-Storage KeystorageKeyA key to store the SQL DB Input plugin's metadata, which lets the SQL DB Input plugin store arguments and other configuration data even if the plugin restarts.
-By default, the SQL DB Input plugin writes its own metadata in sqldb_{hash}.gob format, where {hash} is a string generated from your query arguments.
-You can also specify your own value, which can follow any format and use any file extension.
+Storage KeystorageKeyA key to store the plugin's metadata, which lets the plugin store arguments and other configuration data even if the plugin restarts.
+By default, the plugin writes its own metadata in sqldb_{hash}.gob format, where {hash} is a string generated from your query arguments.
+You can also specify your own value, which can follow any format and use any file extension.none

-Storage PathstorageDirThe path to the directory where the SQL DB Input plugin will write data.
-You can use an absolute or relative path, but Chronosphere recommends using an absolute path.
-If unspecified, the default value is /data/storage.
-However, if no /data/storage directory exists, the SQL DB Input plugin writes to your operating system's default directory for temporary data.
+Storage PathstorageDirThe path to the directory where the plugin writes its data.
+You can use an absolute or relative path, but Chronosphere recommends using an absolute path./data/storage (If this directory does not exist, the plugin writes to your operating system's default directory for temporary data.)

 Example queries